-EMAIL ADDRESS
+EMAIL ADDRESS ->

 As the conference proceeded, I heard more European defense leaders remark that they hoped they had finally gotten the push from the Americans they needed to militarize.
-"Can Europe get he intended it.

-By using this website, you agree to our use of cookies.
-We use cookies to provide you with a great experience and to help our website run effectively. tuenkel, a political scientist currently based at ble.
-When we chatted toward the end of the t the bloc "lost an opportunity to actually push far-right parties were still not emerging."
-In ernal threats was correct, just not in the way
+"Can Europe get its shit together?" a delegate asked.
+For Oliver Stuenkel, a political scientist currently based at Harvard's Kennedy School, it might not be possible.
+When we chatted toward the end of the first day in the Politico lounge, he suggested that the bloc "lost an opportunity to actually push toward more unified stands at a time when these far-right parties were still not emerging."
+In that sense Vance's remark that Europe faced internal threats was correct, just not in the way he intended it.